Devil Press

 With kettlebells

-Instead of relying on the balanced weight of the dumbbell, kettlebells give more play, since you must have more control.
+Instead of relying on the balanced weight of the dumbbell, the kettlebell give more play, since you must have more control.

 Common mistakes and tips

-The rush of the WOD, the lack of proprioception or a high load can play tricks on us and make that after having done most of the effort, the repetition is not valid for not having completely locked the shoulders.
+The rush of the WODIn this case, the lack of proprioception or a high load can play tricks on us and cause that after having performed most of the effort, the repetition is not valid because we have not completely locked the shoulders.

 Council: Record yourself and find out if your sensations while doing the exercise are the same as the reality.
 Many times it is not enough to be told, because in our head we are not doing it perfectly.
 The best way to correct yourself is to see for yourself.